Relearning habits

 I remember the first time I got my deviantart subscription and just how excited I was to be able to make my profile look unique and personalized.

-I still cherish the feeling of getting my first commission there for a handful of points as a little teenager.
+I still cherish the feeling of getting my first commission there for a handful of points as a young teenager.

 At one point, you saw some people moving to tumblr, mostly because of their policy of being okay with NSFW content (ah yeesh man, that aged badly lmao).
 But I recall vividly still being around deviantart and tumblr at the same time...
-And in the end, I give up on it.
-When personalizing your page was removed.
-Suddenly, it was no longer fun, and as with many users, I just migrated.
+And in the end, I gave up on it.
+When personalizing your page was removed, suddenly, it was no longer fun, and as with many users, I just migrated.

 I cannot be the only one that just misses the internet of the past.